apereo/cas/development/installation/Logout-Single-Signout.md

 # slo.callbacks.disabled=false
 {% endhighlight %}

+###Aynchronous SLO Messages
+By default, backchannel logout messages are sent to endpoint in an asynchronous fashion.
+To allow synchronous messages, modify the following setting in `cas.properties`:

+{% highlight bash %}
+# To send callbacks to endpoints synchronously, set this to false
+# slo.callbacks.asynchronous=true
+{% endhighlight %}

 ###Ticket Registry Cleaner Behavior
 Furthermore, the default behavior is to issue single sign out callbacks in response to a logout request or when a TGT is expired via expiration policy when a `TicketRegistryCleaner` runs.
 If you are using ticket registry cleaner and you want to enable the single sign out callback only when CAS receives a logout request, you can configure your `TicketRegistryCleaner` as such: